-- 10. The figures do not capture the overall impact of these sectors on the local authority.
-For example, a proportion of the 7 million visitors to the city each year are drawn here by our museums and cultural attractions. - 11.
-In mid-September 2016 the Task Group met with the Chairs of Make It York and York@Large. - Make It York is the city's destination management organisation and has the overarching remit to market the city and its surroundings as an exciting place to live, study, visit and do business.
+- 8. York's heritage continues to be the centrepiece of its cultural offer.
+York attracts more than 7 million visitors per year with associated economic benefits to the city and its residents. - In December 2014 York was designated as a UNESCO City of Media Arts and a member of the Creative Cities Network.
+Creative industries represent York's fastest growing sector and add balance to its heritage assets and identity. - 10.
+Data collected by the Business Register and Employment Survey released in September 2016 show that 3,100 are employed in creative industries in York - based on the department of Culture, Media and Sports definition1 - a slight reduction on the 3,300 employed in the sector in 2014. - 11.
+The figures do not capture the overall impact of these sectors on the local authority.
+For example, a proportion of the 7 million visitors to the city each year are drawn here by our museums and cultural attractions. - 12.
+In mid-September 2016 the Task Group met with the Chairs of Make It York (MIY) and York@Large. - Make It York is the city's destination management organisation and has the overarching remit to market the city and its surroundings as an exciting place to live, study, visit and do business.
 Its remit covers leisure and business tourism, city centre management, festivals and events, business support and inward investment.
-Visit York is a part of Make It York and is the leisure tourism brand.
-Under the brand Visit York, Make It York's aim is to market the city as a must-see world-class destination to the leisure visitor and ensure investment to develop the quality of tourism in York. - York@Large is the city's cultural partnership.
+Visit York is a part of MIY and is the leisure tourism brand.
+Under the brand Visit York, MIY's aim is to market the city as a must-see world-class destination to the leisure visitor and ensure investment to develop the quality of tourism in York. - York@Large is the city's cultural partnership.
 Its members work together to communicate what's happening in York as a way of increasing participation.
 They also encourage investment in the city's attractions and new events in order to support the local economy and to make York a more lively, creative and active city.
-The operational plan of York@Large has two general objectives to raise the wider awareness of contemporary culture and creative industries as strengths of York, and to build more effective structures for delivery.
+The operational plan of York@Large has two general objectives - to raise the wider awareness of contemporary culture and creative industries as strengths of York, and to build more effective structures for delivery.